 The mixed gender choir consists of an adult section of around 20 singers and a thriving junior section of 20 choristers.
-In addition to the regular Sundays services, the choir also sings for concerts, goes on tour both in the UK and in Europe, and makes occasional recordings.
+In addition to the regular Sunday services, the choir also sings for concerts, goes on tour both in the UK and in Europe, and makes occasional recordings.
 In July 2022, the choir led a live TV broadcast of Sung Mass from St Nicholas Basilica, Amsterdam, with the Dutch broadcaster NRO NCRV.

 The choir performs a wide range of sacred music written over the last 500 years including renaissance polyphony by Byrd, Palestrina, and Tallis, through to twentieth-century and contemporary works by Chilcott, Dove, Duruflé, Howells, Rutter, and Vaughan Williams.
 You can see details of the music the choir performs by clicking here.